pods-framework/pods/readme.txt

 == Description ==

-Pods is a CMS (Content Management System) plugin for Wordpress.
-It allows users to add **content types**, associate content types with posts, and form relationships among blog posts.
+Document library.
+Photo gallery.
+Event calendar.
+Newsroom.
+Pods is a CMS (Content Management System) plugin that allows you to create almost any imaginable structure in Wordpress using normal blog posts.

-A content type, or **pod**, is a simply a container of information.
-It allows items to be categorized in a much more structured and flexible manner than through tagging alone.

-For example, we'll create 2 pods: **person** and **event**.
-The **event** pod could contain relevant fields (*date*, *address*, and *attendees*).
-The cool part about Pods is that we could set the *attendees* field as a relationship with the **person** content type.

-Posts can be interrelated with other posts of that same content type, as well as with any other content type(s).
-This aspect of a "web of related content" is the heart of any modern CMS.
+A **pod** is simply a container of fields.
+If you created a pod called **event**, it could contain fields like *date*, *address*, and *attendees*.
+With Pods, any field can be a relationship with another pod or category.

+You also have full control over what gets displayed on the list and detail pages.

 [View the Demo](http://pods.uproot.us)